Gianni De Fabritiis

 The group's research interests are rooted in the applications of computation to science, where we regard intelligence as a form of computation itself.

 1) Molecular simulation and machine learning.
-We use computation such as physics-based simulations and modern machine learning to provide novel, innovative methodological approaches in biomedicine.
+We utilize computational methods, including physics-based simulations and modern machine learning, to develop novel and innovative methodological approaches in biomedicine.

 2) Computational intelligence.
 We investigate machine learning methods that would bring machine intelligence closer to human-level intelligence.
-We train intelligence agents using reinforcement learning in virtual environments, we built scalable software for reinforcement learning and low-sample learning.
+We train intelligence agents using reinforcement learning in virtual environments.

 Selected publications